AckerlyXu/heima/articles/documentdb/documentdb-import-data.md

 ![Screenshot of DocumentDB Indexing Policy advanced options](./media/documentdb-import-data/indexingpolicy2.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > If you do not specify an indexing policy, then the default policy will be applied.
-For more information about indexing policies, see [DocumentDB indexing policies](/documentation/articles/documentdb-indexing-policies/).
+For more information about indexing policies, see [DocumentDB indexing policies](./documentdb-indexing-policies.md).
 >
 >